robcarver17/pysystemtrade/docs/userguide.md

 In this project there is a specific [`TradingRule` class](/systems/forecasting.py).
 A `TradingRule` instance contains 3 elements - a function, a list of any data the function needs, and a dict of any other arguments that can be passed to the function.

 The function can eithier be the actual function, or a relative reference to it eg "systems.provided.futures_chapter15.rules.ewmac" (this is useful when a  configuration is created from a file).
-Data must always be in the form of references to attributes and methods of the system object, eg 'data.get_instrument_price' or 'rawdata.get_daily_prices'.
+Data must always be in the form of references to attributes and methods of the system object, eg 'data.daily_prices' or 'rawdata.get_daily_prices'.
 Eithier a single data item, or a list must be passed.
 Other arguments are in the form a dictionary.

 We can create trading rules in a number of different ways.
 I've noticed that different people find different ways of defining rules more natural than others, hence the deliberate flexibility here.